 Some breast cancer patients are now turning to more "traditional" ink-based tattoos to cover their mastectomy or breast reconstruction scars in more elaborate ways.

 If you've ever considered getting an elaborate tattoo to hide your breast cancer scars, rest assured you're not alone!
 I'm seeing more and more breast cancer patients doing just that.
 Here are some examples:

 From a surgical standpoint, I don't see a problem with patients choosing to go this route.
 It's a very personal decision.
 Tattooing won't "ruin" a breast reconstruction.
 However, tattooing of course does have its risks including skin infections (e.g. MRSA), allergic reactions to the dyes, additional scarring, and even blood borne diseases (e.g. tetanus, hepatitis B and C).
 Tattoo pigments can also occasionally interfere with MRI exams and decrease the quality of the images.

 Like anything, doing your research is crucial.
 Please make sure you choose a reputable and experienced artist and review examples of their previous work ahead of time.

-Dr Chrysopoulo is a board certified plastic surgeon and microsurgeon in San Antonio, TX specializing in state-of-the-art reconstructive breast surgery.
-He and his partners at PRMA are in-network for most major US insurance plans.
+Dr Chrysopoulo is a board certified plastic surgeon in San Antonio, TX, specializing in the DIEP flap and other state-of-the-art breast reconstruction procedures.
+In-Network for most US insurance plans.
 Patients are welcomed from across and outside the US.
 Please call (800) 692-5565 or email patientadvocate@PRMAplasticsurgery.com to learn more about your breast reconstruction options.
-Connect with other breast cancer patients on Facebook.
+Connect with others touched by breast cancer on Facebook.